-In February 2004, the Company entered into exclusive licensing agreements with Acrux Limited ("Acrux") and a subsidiary of Acrux under which it agreed to develop and, if approved, commercialize Testosterone MDTS ("Luramist") and Evamist in the United States for various female health applications.
+In February 2004, the Company entered into exclusive licensing agreements with Acrux Limited, or Acrux, and a subsidiary of Acrux under which it agreed to develop and, if approved, commercialize Testosterone MDTS, or Luramist, and Evamist in the United States for various female health applications.
 Under the terms of the agreements, the Company agreed to pay to Acrux for Luramist licensing fees of \$2 million, up to \$3.3 million for the achievement of certain clinical development milestones, up to \$3 million for achieving product approval milestones, and royalties on net sales in the United States following approval and commercialization.
 For Evamist, the Company agreed to pay to Acrux licensing fees of \$1 million, up to \$1 million for the achievement of certain clinical development milestones, up to \$3 million for achieving product approval milestones, and royalties on net sales in the United States following approval and commercialization.
 For Evamist, the Company agreed to pay to Acrux licensing fees of \$1 million, up to \$1 million for the achievement of certain clinical development milestones, up to \$3 million for achieving product approval milestones, and royalties on net sales in the United States following approval and commercialization.
 The Company made a \$1 million milestone payment to Acrux in October 2006 related to the submission of an NDA to the FDA for Evamist.
 Upon approval of the NDA for Evamist, a \$3 million product approval milestone became due and was paid to Acrux in August 2007.
 Under the terms of the Asset Purchase Agreement with K-V for the sale of Evamist, K-V paid \$1.5 million of this \$3 million obligation.
-Although the Company has sublicensed its rights under the Acrux Agreement related to Evamist to K-V, the Company will continue to have certain obligations under this license in the event that K-V does not satisfy the requirements under the sublicense agreement.
-See Note 11: "Sale of Evamist Product" below for additional information concerning the terms of this agreement and Note 18: "Le elsewhere in the world).
-In the first six months of 2008 and 2007, the Company recorded royalty expenses of \$253,000 and \$253,000, respectively, as cost of goods sold and manufacturing expense.
+In August 2008, the Company assigned all of its rights and obligations under the Evamist license agreement to K-V. See Note 11: "Sale of Evamist Product" below for additional information concerning the terms of this agreement.

 The Company has entered into several agreements to license patented technologies that are essential to the development and production of the Company's transurethral product for the treatment of erectile dysfunction.
-In connection with these agreements, the Company is obligated to pay royalties on product sales of MUSE (4% of United States and Canadian product sales and 3% of sales
+In connection with these agreements, the Company is obligated to pay royalties on product sales of MUSE (4% of United States and Canadian product sales and 3% of sales elsewhere in the world).
+In the first nine months of 2008 and 2007, the Company recorded royalty expenses of \$461,000 and \$482,000, respectively, as cost of goods sold and manufacturing expense.